-5. Module Personnel Seamus Martin, Adrian Bracken, Frank Wellmer
+5. Module Personnel Prof. Seamus Martin, Prof. Adrian Bracken, Prof. Frank Wellmer

 6. Learning Aims This module aims at introducing students to fundamental concepts in developmental genetics and to experimental approaches that are used to study development.
-To this end, the module takes a comparative approach: the development of different organisms (insects, vertebrates, plants) will be taught together to demonstrate differences and commonalities in the genetic mechanisms controlling morphogenesis.
-Students will be introduced to important developmental control mechanisms, including morphogens, spatial signaling via asymmetric distribution of signaling molecules, signal transduction cascades that culminate in differential gene expression and the activation of homeotic selector genes that dictate the specification of biological structures such as limbs and wings.
-How cell division is precisely regulated via the 'cell division cycle' will also be discussed in depth.
-The module will also introduce students to stem cell biology and how stem cells are programmed to undergo growth and differentiation.
+To this end, the module takes a comparative approach: the development of different organisms (insects, vertebrates, plants) will be examined to demonstrate differences and commonalities in the genetic mechanisms controlling morphogenesis.
+Students will be introduced to important developmental control mechanisms, including morphogens, spatial signaling via asymmetric distribution of signaling molecules, signal transduction cascades that culminate in differential gene expression and the activation of homeotic selector genes which dictate the specification of biological structures such as limbs and wings.
+We will also explore the factors governing cell division, a key biological process that is used to generate huge numbers of new cells during development as well as for tissue turnover and repair, and we will examine how cell division is precisely regulated via the 'cell division cycle'.
+The module will also introduce students to stem cell biology and will examine how stem cells are programmed to undergo growth and differentiation.